Huotes/CommitMaker/README.md

 They had to edit the first ending of 'Lone Wolf McQuade' after Chuck Norris kicked David Carradine's ass, then proceeded to barbecue and eat him.

 Algorith (noun.): Word used by programmers when... they do not want to explain what they did.

+When Arnold says 'I'll be back' in Terminator movie it is implied that he's going to ask Chuck Norris for help.